Published on 12/23/2020, Updated on 08/11/2021

 There are many benefits to exercising with a recumbent bike.
-Overall, recumbent bikes are a great option for increasing cardiovascular fitness, lower body strength, mobility, and blood flow.
+Overall, recumbent bikes are an excellent option for increasing cardiovascular fitness, lower body strength, mobility, and blood flow.
 Check out the benefits of a recumbent bike and learn why its effects are so popular.

-- Back Rest - Full back support during exercise for anyone with a history of back pain.
+- Back Rest - full back support during exercise for anyone with a history of back pain.

-- Low Impact Workout - less stress on the joints
+- Low Impact Workout - cycling provides less stress on the joints

-- Reclined Position - easier on back & hips
+- Reclined Position - easier on your back & hips

 - Adjustable Resistance - quickly and easily adjust the intensity to match your fitness level

 - Indoors - no need to worry about crazy weather conditions!